Department of English

 English Teaching:

-The courses offered in this track are Introduction of English language teaching, Design of Teaching Materials, Introductions to Second Language Acquisition, Linguistics, Teaching Children English, The Application of Children’s Literature.
+The courses available in this program include Introduction to English Language Teaching, Teaching Materials Design, Introduction to Second Language Acquisition, Linguistics, Teaching English to Children, and Applications of Children’s Literature

 Commerce:

-The courses offered in this track are Introduction to Business, Business Writing, Oral Business Communication, English for Secretary Skills, Public Relations.
+Courses in this specialization include Introduction to Business, Business Writing, Oral Business Communication, English for Secretarial Skills, and Public Relations.

-The courses offered in this track are, English literature, Short Fictions, Shakespearean Plays, Western Culture and Civilization, Introduction to Interpretation Skills, Simultaneous Interpretation, Translation on Literature, English News Reading, Introduction to Mass Media.
+Courses in this specialization cover English Literature, Short Fiction, Shakespearean Plays, Western Culture and Civilization, Introduction to Interpretation Skills, Simultaneous Interpretation, Literary Translation, English News Reading, and Introduction to Mass Media.

 WordPress Appliance - Powered by TurnKey Linux